 For owners, letting another driver take your wheel is a big decision, so understanding the best company to work with is vital.
 For renters, Turo’s cars can be a bit older and have higher miles than Getaround cars, but they may be more affordable.
 If we’ve caught your attention about this new fad, learn more about these companies.

 Turo has been around since 2010 and was formerly called RelayRides.
 The company launched nationwide in 2012 and rebranded to Turo in 2015.
-Headquartered in San Francisco, Turo also operates in certain Canadian provinces, the United Kingdom, and Germany.
-The service is also offered in other countries, but rental owners must be what the company calls a Commercial Host.
+Headquartered in San Francisco, Turo also operates in certain Canadian provinces and in the United Kingdom.

 Getaround was founded in 2009 in San Francisco, where it is also headquartered.
 The company started its car-sharing service in 2011 and in 2019 absorbed Drivy — a European car-sharing startup — in an effort to increase its international presence.